Jonathan Toews: Personal life

-In January 2007, Toews and former North Dakota teammate T. J. Oshie received alcohol-related citations for being minors in a Grand Forks, North Dakota, tavern.
+In January 2007, Toews and former UND teammate T. J. Oshie received alcohol-related citations for being minors in a Grand Forks, North Dakota tavern.
 Toews and Oshie pleaded guilty to the charges.
 The two were later placed on probation and ordered to perform community service.

 In the spring of 2010, a large mural of Toews visible from the Eisenhower Expressway in Chicago received a degree of notoriety.
-The mural depicted Toews with an abnormally shaped nose and mouth, posed beside a picture of the Stanley Cup (appropriately, Toews would end up holding the Cup after winning it later that year).
-Toews commented on the mural, stating: "I guess it's from a picture and they must have embellished it a little bit.
+The mural depicted Toews with an abnormally shaped nose and mouth, posed beside a picture of the Stanley Cup.
+Toews would end up holding the Cup after winning it later that year.
+He commented on the mural, stating: "I guess it's from a picture and they must have embellished it a little bit.
 They're not helping me by any means."

 Following the celebration of Toews bringing the Stanley Cup to his hometown of Winnipeg, the Province of Manitoba announced that it would be naming a northern lake after Toews in honour of his success.
 The lake is located 150 km north of Flin Flon and is named Toews Lake.
 The same day, the Dakota Community Centre in St. Vital where Toews first played organized hockey was renamed the Jonathan Toews Community Centre.
 Additionally, he was given the Keys to the City to honour his achievement and strong work ethic.

+Despite their shared last name, Toews is not related to fellow Canadian ice hockey player and Colorado Avalanche defenceman Devon Toews.